JackFerris2/cop4813-project/README.md

 ## Overview

-This is the updated Task Management System for our semester project in COP4813.
+This is the final version of the Task Management System for our semester project in COP4813.
 The application allows users to create, view, edit, delete, and organize tasks through
 a drag-and-drop interface.
 It includes a responsive front-end interface,
 server-side PHP scripts, and a MySQL database to store persistent user and task data.

-This updated version also features a secure admin dashboard with user management,
+There are also tools for administrators to manage user and dask data as well as
-task moderation tools, and full analytics for tracking platform usage.
+view analytics for tracking platform usage.

-The current version goes beyond the initial MVP and delivers on the design and goals
-outlined in our system proposal.

 ---